-16. Tell the world how you feel in Google Hangouts
+16. Google Nexus 5 tips and tricks - Tell the world how you feel in Google Hangouts

 If you do decide to stick with Hangouts, then you may find it a useful tool when it comes to keeping in touch with friends and relatives.
 You can even set emotions which indicate how you're feeling at any given time -- a handy feature if you're in a grumpy mood and don't want to be disturbed.
 Simply tap the menu icon (the three dots in the top-right corner) and select your general mood.

-17. Find out how much data you've used
+17. Google Nexus 5 tips and tricks - Find out how much data you've used

 If you're subject to a fair-usage data policy on your contract then you'll want to keep an eye on the amount of megabytes you're eating through on a daily basis.
 Thankfully, Android offers the chance to monitor your data consumption and even set alerts which tell you when you're nearing your limit.
 You can find all of this in Settings > Data usage.

-18. Create a folder on your home screen
+18. Google Nexus 5 tips and tricks - Create a folder on your home screen

 If you're the kind of mobile user who craves order, then you'll want to sort your apps into handy folders to make it easier to track them down in a rush.
 Simply long-press any app icon and then hover it over another to create the folder.
 You can then give this selection of apps a unique name by tapping the folder and then selecting the "Unnamed Folder" text.

-19. Take a screenshot and record your screen
+19. Google Nexus 5 tips and tricks - Take a screenshot and record your screen

 You can grab a quick snap of your Nexus 5's screen by holding the Volume Down and Power buttons at the same time, but Android 4.4 offers another trick -- albeit with the assistance of a third-party application.
 By downloading Screen Record, you can capture your screen activity in video form -- handy for developers who want to create promotional videos of their programs, or for those times when you need to troubleshoot an issue by collecting visual evidence.

-20. Compare your video game prowess with a friend
+20. Google Nexus 5 tips and tricks - Compare your video game prowess with a friend

 Google has introduced its Play Games portal with very little fanfare when 4.3 was launched, but it's certainly worth a closer look in 4.4.
 Taking cues from Xbox Live and Apple's Game Center service, it allows you to track your scores and achievements in compatible games and compare your best attempts with friends and Google+ contacts.